roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-04 ****** bysex4every1© Off course we weren't so lucky with the seating arrangement on the flight home; we had three adjacent seats, practically in the middle of the plane.
+Off course we weren't so lucky with the seating arrangement on the flight home; we had three adjacent seats, practically in the middle of the plane.
 Luckily, mom had pretty much drained me for some time and besides, my mind was preoccupied with Lizzy, whom – I was ashamed to admit – I had largely forgotten about during the entire holiday.
 Due to the late departure time, it was time to go to sleep by the time the plane had finally taken off; with the whole plane completely darkened, except for some minor orientation lights, we all drifted off to sleep pretty quickly.

  In the morning, as the cabin crew started serving breakfast, mom was visibly irritated, horny and bored.
 After breakfast – it was still several hours before we were to land – my cock was almost bursting through my jeans.
 My mind wandered off as I couldn't remember the last time I hadn't pumped out my morning load: whether it was by my own hands or in either mom or Lizzy, I had always taken care of my morning erection.
 Even before, when Lizzy spent the night at my place and she wasn't in the mood, I always emptied my sack in the morning, even if I had to dump it on the floor or in a corner somewhere.
 This train of thought was not helping me with my self-control; I had an even bigger boner than before, which caused me to squirm uncomfortable; mom quickly caught on and smiled at me, whispering:"I am here for you, whatever you need."
 I could see, that although she had quite some literature and crossword puzzles to keep her occupied, mom was bored out of her skull and the only thing that kept her from attacking me was our seating arrangement.